ls1intum/Artemis/docs/dev/setup/kubernetes.rst

     :local:
     :depth: 1

-Setup Kubernetes cluster
+Setup Kubernetes Cluster
 ------------------------
 In order to be able to deploy Artemis on Kubernetes, you need to setup a cluster.
 A cluster is a set of nodes that run containerized applications.
 Kubernetes clusters allow for applications to be more easily developed, moved and managed.

-With the following commands you will setup one cluster with 3 agents as well as Rancher which is a platform for cluster management with easy to use user interface.
+With the following commands you will set up one cluster with three agents as well as Rancher which is a platform for cluster management with an easy to use user interface.

-**IMPORTANT: Before you continute make sure Docker has been started.**
+**IMPORTANT: Before you continue make sure Docker has been started.**

 1. Set environment variables